 And judging by what they've stuck together through in the past, this really must have been the last straw for the 29-year-old mother of two.

-Explaining what led to the rift, Derick told People this month, "The first few years of our marriage, we spent time and money working towards opportunities only to hit a dead end when we'd be told, 'Well, you're not allowed to do that.'"
+Explaining what led to the rift, Derick told People, "The first few years of our marriage, we spent time and money working towards opportunities only to hit a dead end when we'd be told, 'Well, you're not allowed to do that.'"

 When Jill informed her parents back in 2017 that they planned to take a step back from Counting On, the sibling-spotlighting spin-off of 19 Kids and Counting, the TLC show that started it all 12 years ago (when there were only 17 kids), "It didn't go over very well with anyone," she recalled.
 "By that point we'd had enough.
 We knew we had to pull out completely to reevaluate and get our bearings."